Filing Your Statement of Information in California

 • A California Statement of Information is the same as an annual and biannual report.
 This document serves the purpose of updating the state with any new information about the business entity.

 • You don’t need a lawyer to complete and file your Statement of Information in California.
 That being said, forming and keeping a business compliant can be challenging.
-Take a look at the business formation and maintenance tools and services that ZenBusiness offers to understand where you can receive help and spend less time stressing about the administrative stuff.
+Take a look at the business formation and maintenance tools and formation services that ZenBusiness offers to understand where you can receive help and spend less time stressing about the administrative stuff.

 • Filing fees are subject to change.
 Check the California Secretary of State website for the most current fee schedule.